-Eligible investments include the following offerings by ONE Investment:
+Eligible investments include the following offerings:

-- ONE Investment High Interest Savings Account; - ONE Investment Money Market Portfolio; and, - ONE Investment Canadian Government Bond Portfolio
+- ONE Investment High Interest Savings Account; - ONE Investment Money Market Portfolio; - ONE Investment Canadian Government Bond Portfolio; and, - GICs, bonds, and other investments as permitted within the Legal List.

-Investment in the foregoing is subject to the Municipality entering into the prescribed Agency Agreement with LAS and CHUMS.
+ONE Investment products noted above are subject to the Municipality entering into the prescribed Agency Agreement with LAS and CHUMS.